-In March 2021, the EPDA launched an online survey focused on late-stage or 'advanced' Parkinson's1 and awareness about treatment options.
+In March 2021, the EPDA launched an online survey focused on 'advanced' Parkinson's1 and awareness about treatment options.

 The questionnaire should take no more than 15 minutes to complete.

 Thank you very much for helping us collect data about this important topic.
 If you have any questions about this survey, please contact email@example.com.

 - Advanced' Parkinson’s generally refers to a time when symptoms have become more complex and have a stronger effect on day-to-day life – and when non-oral therapies begin to be considered as a viable option to manage symptoms.
 In the Hoehn & Yahr rating scale, advanced Parkinson’s is represented by stages 4 and 5.
 (See: Stages of Parkinson's.)

 This data collection project is supported by and developed in partnership with Britannia Pharmaceuticals Ltd.

 In October 2020, the EPDA launched a survey focused on drooling (sialorrhea) – a very important yet often-overlooked Parkinson’s symptom.